Carl Rogers: his biography, theory and quotes

-Carl Rogers (Carl Ransom Rogers; 8 January 1902 – 4 February 1987) is an American psychologist and author, and he is one of the originators of the humanistic approach to psychology.
-Carl Rogers additionally is considered to be one of the pioneers of psychotherapy research.
+Carl Rogers (Carl Ransom Rogers; 8 January 1902 – 4 February 1987) is an American psychologist and author, and he is one of the originators of the humanistic approach to psychology and Person-Centered Therapy (PCT).
+Additionally, Carl Rogers is considered to be one of the pioneers of psychotherapy research.
 He researched if human beings know themselves thoroughly and if they trust in the intrinsic value of their own experiences.

 Carl Rogers was born in Chicago where he lived together with his parents and his brothers and sisters.
 His parents were strict Protestants, and for this reason, he grew up religiously.
 The family lived on a farm on which they had a close relationship together.